 Application Relationship Diagram

 Beginning with the Q4 2018 release of m-Power, developers can now visually see the representation of all applications within their Data Dictionary with respect to how they interact with one another.
 This feature is useful for trying to document, or better understand, the relationships between apps within a specific Data Dictionary.
-To access this area, click the "App Reports" button on the "Build and Customize" screen.
+To access this area, click the "Actions and info" while editing your application.
 Then, click the "Application Where Used" button.

 You will now be presented with a default screen that shows all applications that call your selected app.
 Currently, the Application Relationship feature will analyze existing HTML files to see where it can find Smartlinks, Imports, Redirects, Security, and Option Lists.
 In the example below, you can see that the 4 applications on the left all link back to my selected app, I00010s

 The top navigation menu offers developers several options, including:

 Orientation — clicking vertical/horizontal will redraw the screen to attempt to make better use of screen real estate.
 This feature is not available once you have saved your layout.

 Diagram Type — Developers can pick from 3 options, including:

 Where Used — This is the default view.
 It will show all apps that call your selected app.